SalomePlatform/adao/doc/en/ref_algorithm_DerivativeFreeOptimization.rst

 .. include:: snippets/Header2Algo01.rst

-This algorithm realizes an estimation of the state of a system by minimization of a cost function :math:`J` without gradient.
+This algorithm realizes an estimation of the state of a system by minimization without gradient of a cost function :math:`J`, using a search method by simplex type or similar approximation.
 It is a method that does not use the derivatives of the cost function.
-It falls in the same category than the :ref:`section_ref_algorithm_ParticleSwarmOptimization`, the :ref:`section_ref_algorithm_DifferentialEvolution` or the :ref:`section_ref_algorithm_TabuSearch`.
+It falls in the same category than the :ref:`section_ref_algorithm_DifferentialEvolution`, :ref:`section_ref_algorithm_ParticleSwarmOptimization` or :ref:`section_ref_algorithm_TabuSearch`.

 This is a mono-objective optimization method allowing for global minimum search